It’s hard to beat a good Beef Massaman!

 - 1 tbsp palm sugar

 - 3 tbsp Thai fish sauce

 - Place the beef in a saucepan and pour 500ml (2 cups) of water over it.
 Bring to a simmer and cook for 11⁄2–2 hours until the meat is really tender.
 You will probably need to add more water but only add just enough to cover.
 You want the stock to be really flavourful from the beef.

 - When the meat is almost tender enough to eat, stir in the potatoes and cook until fork tender.

-a wok or large frying pan, heat the coconut oil over medium high heat.
+a wok or large frying pan, heat the oil over a medium–high heat.
 When it begins to shimmer, add the onion and peanuts.
-Fry for about 3 minutes and then add the massaman curry paste.
-Stir well to combine in the oil.
+Fry for about 3 minutes, then add the curry paste.
+Stir well to combine with the oil and onions.